 Warren Buffett always relies on his bottom-up investment approach that allows him to analyze companies rigorously before building a long-term investment portfolio.
 Armour advises fund managers to carefully scrutinize both active and passive fund management practices to find a balance that works for their investors.

 Though considered safe, passive index investments have underlying opportunity costs and volatility risks.
-They are also prone to market downturns contrary to popular belief.
 All in all, Armour advises investors to watch out for two simple filters before settling for an investment fund: low cost of operation and high manager ownership.

 Timothy Armour Replaces Jim Rothenberg as the new Chairman of Capital Group Companies, Inc.

 The Capital Group Companies Board of Directors chose Tim Armour as the new Chairman following the death of long-time leader Jim Rothenberg.
 Capital Group manages assets worth at least $1.4 billion including American Funds’ assets.
-Timothy mourned the loss of Rothenberg who was both his mentor and friend at the firm.
 He further added that Jim was a leader who made long-term decisions that focused on the interests of investors and clients.

 What Timothy Does at Capital Group